jbul/QA_Assignment/hamza_code_reviews.md

 - For changes that are more urgent than others, reviewers try to make themselves available for quicker review

 **Avoid Sarcasm and Emotions**<br/>
-Using emojis or not addressing specific issues is extremeley counter productive. keeping emotions out of code review on both sides is essential.
+Using emojis or not addressing specific issues is extremely counter productive. keeping emotions out of code review on both sides is essential.
 As a rule of thumb, it’s usually better to give recommendations with reasoning than it is to just point blank tell others what they should have done in the first place.

 **_Example_**<br/>
 Bad:<br/>